One of the most important things for an entrepreneur to be successful is a business plan.

 Another important thing to consider is the “status quo.”
 If there truly is no other company in your market that could be competition, your competition will be the current status quo.
 Why should consumers use your product over what they are currently doing?

 You should try to focus on business leadership and scientific or technical expertise.
-It shouldn't be only business centered team members or only scientific center team members.
+It shouldn't be only business-centered team members or only scientific center team members.
 The key is balance.
 You should also include a very short biography of the management team, scientific advisors, and directors.
-You can add each of their resumes in the appendix.
+For additional and more specific information, you can add each of their resumes in the appendix.

-The financial section will be used to document, justify, and convince your investors to give you money.
+The financial section is used to document, justify, and convince your investors to give you money.

 Many business plans will include overly optimistic revenue projections while claiming they are conservative.
-Avoiding this is essential because investors will often do research on their own, and they do not want to see that you have over-projected.
+Avoiding this is essential because, again, investors often conduct their own research, and they do not want to see overprojections.
 Most investors have little faith in rosy revenue projections.

-Comparables are a great way to establish credibility.
-Comparables are similar companies that you use to describe your growth and expenses.
+One great way to establish credibility is through what’s called comparables.
+Comparables are companies similar to yours that you can use to describe (and project) your growth and expenses.
 This section should also include a balance sheet, income, and cash flow statements.

 Unless someone on your team is a CPA or has an MBA degree, it is smart to hire outside help for the financial part of your business plan.
 This way you can be entirely sure that your findings are correct, and that investors will not question your credibility.

-This part of the business plan will discuss when the company should be sold or go public.
+This part of the business plan discusses when the company should be sold or go public.
 This is a hard and complex topic to unpack.
-You should first try to put yourself in an Investor's shoes.
-You can understand how investors feel about an exit strategy if you consider what happens to investors who don't get exits; they don't have a return on their investment.
+To better understand this section, put yourself in an investor's shoes and imagine how you might feel if there is no plan and, potentially, limited or no return on the investment.

-When creating an exit strategy in your business plan you should try to avoid comparisons to exceptions.
+When creating an exit strategy, you should try to avoid comparisons to exceptions.
 Instead, compare your company's exit to what a similar company has done or will do.

 Every section of a business plan will represent a potential source of risk.
 Your business plan should do everything it can to minimize the perceived risk of your company.
-In areas where risk is high, you should try to discuss contingencies. and remember, the biggest risk is not having a business plan ready when an investor asks for yours!
+Again, this is where a SWOT analysis can come in incredibly useful.
+In areas where risk is high, you should try to discuss contingencies,and remember, the biggest risk is not having a business plan ready when an investor asks for yours!

-Q: Why is it important for the vision statement in the introduction to be something that everyone knows?
+Q: Why is it important for the vision statement in the introduction to be something everyone in your organization knows?

 A: It's a way for all of the employees to have the same response to a question like: What does your company do?
 It is often more than just a tagline, but less than a mission statement.